 I just got myself this collection of goodies from Something Weird!

 Just like Alice falling down the rabbit hole, Noir took a journey through an even darker lens… Out of the shadows of 40s Noir cinema, European New Wave, fringe directors, and Hollywood auteurs brought more violent, sexual, transgressive, and socially transformative narratives into the cold light of day with a creeping sense of verité.
 While Film Noir pushed the boundaries of taboo subject matter and familiar Hollywood archetypes it wasn’t until later that we are able to visualize the advancement of transgressive topics.

 See you soon… Your EverLovin’ MonsterGirl!

-Robert Mitchum is sublime drifter Harry Powell a bible spouting psychopath with the words LOVE & HATE tattooed on each knuckle of both hands.
+Robert Mitchum is a sublime drifter Harry Powell a bible-spouting psychopath with the words LOVE & HATE tattooed on each knuckle of both hands.
 Having been cellmate to Ben Harper (Peter Graves ) who committed a robbery and stashed the money with his two little children John (Billy Chapin) and Pearl (Sally Jane Bruce)

 Powell first moves in on their mother Willa Harper (Shelley Winters) but John sees right through his righteous facade very quickly.

-Featuring wonderful performances by James Gleason as Birdie Steptoe, Evelyn Varden as Icey Spoon.
+Featuring wonderful performances by James Gleason as Birdie Steptoe, and Evelyn Varden as Icey Spoon.

 One of many birds… Your Everlovin’ MonsterGirl